History of rugby union matches between Australia and England

-Cook Cup and Ella-Mobbs Trophy (since 1997)
+Cook Cup and Ella–Mobbs Trophy (since 1997)

 The Cook Cup came about at the start of Rugby Union's professional era, when the Rugby Football Union (RFU) and the Australian Rugby Union (ARU) agreed to play each other on a home-and-away basis.
-The first Cook Cup match was played at Sydney's Aussie Stadium on 25 June 1997.
+The first Cook Cup match was played at the Sydney Football Stadium on 25 June 1997.
 Australia won the match 25–6.
 The series was however to be decided through two tests, and the second took place at Twickenham in London, this resulted in a 15–15 draw.
 Since Australia won the first test, they were crowned champions.

 In 1998 Australia ran out 76-0 winners at Lang Park in Brisbane.
 The Wallabies were captained by John Eales, and in total, Australia scored 11 tries against a weakened England side.
 The subsequent meeting at Twickenham saw England lose by just one point, the score being 12–11.
 In 1999, the Cook Cup was decided through one match rather than two, as the 1999 Rugby World Cup meant that there was no space in the schedule for a November test match between the countries.
 Australia defeated England 22–15 at Stadium Australia.
 In 2000, the Cook Cup was again contested over a single match, due to the 2001 British Lions tour to Australia, and for the first time saw England and Australia meet as reigning champions of their respective hemispheres.
 The match was played at Twickenham, and England won 22–19 to win the Cook Cup for the first time.